-Today let’s dive into Lisbon, one of my favorite food cities in the entire world!
-I share my list of the top 12 must try foods in Lisbon, which you can easily check off whether in town for a weekend break or a month-long adventure.
+Let's dive into Lisbon, one of my favorite food cities in the entire world!
+Below I'll share my list of the top 13 must-try foods in Lisbon, which you can easily check off whether you're in town for a weekend break or a month-long adventure.

 Many years later, Lisbon is one of my favorite cities.
 It’s one of the only places I could truly see myself living (apart from Madrid and Seville), and I hope to get a chance to live in Lisbon in the near future.

-For now, I’ll have to make do with frequent trips!
-Luckily, Devour Tours launched delicious new food tours in Lisbon (in April 2019).
-This means I’ve been back and forth to the city many times these past months (someone has to do quality control after all!).
+For now, I'll have to make do with frequent trips!
+Luckily, Devour Tours launched delicious new food tours in Lisbon a few years ago.
+This gives me plenty of excuses to visit Lisbon—someone has to do quality control, after all!

 Eating Our Way Through Lisbon

-Because I’ve been traveling to Lisbon so often, my list of what to eat and where has been growing and growing.
-I have a very in-depth, full Lisbon food guide here, but if you want to simply cut to the chase, these are the thirteen things you need to seek out.
+Because I've been traveling to Lisbon so often, my list of where and what to eat has been growing and growing.
+I've also put together an in-depth Lisbon food guide.
+But if you want to simply cut to the chase, these are the things you need to seek out.

 1. Pastel de Nata

 First on the list is a simple sweet that has become a bit of a viral obsession.
-But unlike most food trends, this is one with a long history.
-The humble pastel de nata dates back to the 1800s when monasteries made them as a way to use up extra egg yolks.
-You can find out all about the history of the pastel de nata (also called pastel de Belem) here.
+But unlike most food trends, this is one with a long legacy.

 2. Bifana

-Another of my must try foods in Lisbon is the humble bifana.
-This Lisboan sandwich puts other sandwiches to shame.
-It’s extremely simple, but that’s why it really shines.
+Another of my must-try foods in Lisbon is the humble bifana.
+This local specialty puts other sandwiches to shame.
+It's extremely simple, but that's why it really shines.

-A bifana is made of thinly sliced pork that’s been slowly cooked in white wine, garlic, and spices.
-It comes out of the cauldron and goes directly into a hearty bread roll.
-Some people choose to add mustard or a splash of spicy piri piri sauce to their sandwich.
-Either way, it’s mandatory to wash it all down with a cold beer!
+A bifana consists of thinly sliced pork that's been slowly cooked in white wine, garlic, and spices.
+It comes out of the pot and goes directly into a crusty bread roll.
+Some people choose to add mustard or a splash of spicy piri piri sauce.
+Either way, it's mandatory to wash it all down with a cold beer!

 3. Shellfish

-Although it’s touristy and often has a very long wait time, I have to recommend the famous Cervejaria Ramiro for excellent shellfish in Lisbon.
-The jumbo prawns are the best I’ve ever had.
-Others are obsessed with their brown crabs, and their razor clams are also excellent.
+If you're looking for the best shellfish in Lisbon, I have to recommend the famous Cervejaria Ramiro.
+Although it's touristy and often has a very long wait time, the jumbo prawns are the best I've ever had.
+Others are obsessed with the brown crabs, and the razor clams are also excellent.

 Need more tips?
 Check out these 8 spots for seafood in Lisbon.